The pandemic and our planet

 Other environmental aspects of the pandemic:

-greenhouse gas emissions in the USA dropped by about 10 percent in 2020; globally, there was a 7 percent drop, which of course is good for all living things – the UN says we need to average reductions of 7.6% per year to keep the planet under the gold standard of a two degree Celsius rise to avoid climate chaos.
+greenhouse gas emissions dropped by about a little over 5 percent in 2020 globally, which of course is good for all living things – this had minimal effect on carbon levels in the atmosphere, and the UN says we need to average reductions of 7.6% per year to keep the planet under the gold standard of a two degree Celsius rise to avoid climate chaos.
 A downside is that less air pollution means more of the sun's energy reaches the earth (particulates in the air acts as a "shade" for the planet), offsetting some of the gains from lower emissions.

 as we sheltered-in-place, hundreds of thousands fewer animals and birds were being killed by vehicles every day in the USA (human vehicle-related fatalities also went down significantly)

 tens of thousands of people around the world who would have died will not, as air pollution has dropped in synch with reduced fossil fuel combustion (deaths from the pandemic itself more than offset this, however)

 once the prying eyes and snapping cameras of tourists disappeared, two pandas in the Hong Kong zoo finally got together after 10 years of "social distancing"; other creatures out and about in areas typically frequented by humans don’t have to waste time and energy avoiding us as they try to go about their lives

 there is less noise on land and in the seas as transport of all kinds has scaled back, making it easier for everything from whales and warblers to communicate: e.g. birds don't have to shout anymore!

 The real gain would be if we can keep these trends with us into the post-CV-19 world: driving less, on-going work